Bun.JSONL.parse()

 Bun.JSONL.parseChunk()

-For streaming scenarios, parseChunk parses as many complete values as possible from the input and reports how far it got.
-This is useful when receiving data incrementally (e.g., from a network stream) and you need to know where to resume parsing.
+For streaming, parseChunk parses as many complete values as it can from the input and reports how far it got, so you know where to resume when data arrives incrementally (for example, from a network stream).

 Return value